jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-08-cryptographic-solutions.md

 - Certificate Authorities (CAs), Registration Authorities (RAs), certificate revocation
 - Hierarchical vs. web-of-trust models
 - Used in SSL/TLS, VPNs, secure email
+- **Public Key Infrastructure (PKI):** an entire system of hardware, software, policies, procedures, and people that is based on asymmetric encryption; framework for managing digital keys and certificates that facilitate secure data transfer, authentication, and encrypted communications over networks
+- **Public Key Cryptography:** this encryption and decryption process is just one small part of the overall PKI architecture
+- **Key Escrow:** process where cryptographic keys are stored in a secure, third-party location, which is effectively an "escrow"
+- *PKI is pivotal in ensuring secure communication and data exchange on the Internet*

 ---